sunnyfloyd/master-notes/javascript/javascript.md

   - `set.size` – is the elements count.

 - Iterations and iteration-related methods for sets are pretty much the same as for maps.
 In case of keys and values those are duplicated for sets to ensure compatibility with maps.

+### WeakMap and WeakSet

+- `WeakMap` is `Map`-like collection that allows only objects as keys and removes them together with associated value once they become inaccessible by other means.

+- `WeakSet` is `Set`-like collection that stores only objects and removes them once they become inaccessible by other means.

+- Their main advantages are that they have weak reference to objects, so they can easily be removed by garbage collector.

+- That comes at the cost of not having support for `clear`, `size`, `keys`, `values`…

+- `WeakMap` and `WeakSet` are used as “secondary” data structures in addition to the “primary” object storage.
+Once the object is removed from the primary storage, if it is only found as the key of `WeakMap` or in a `WeakSet`, it will be cleaned up automatically.

+### Date and Time

+- Date and time in JavaScript are represented with the `Date` object.
+We can’t create “only date” or “only time”: `Date` objects always carry both.

+- Months are counted from zero (yes, January is a zero month).

+- Days of week in `getDay()` are also counted from zero (that’s Sunday).

+- `Date` auto-corrects itself when out-of-range components are set.
+Good for adding/subtracting days/months/hours.

+- Dates can be subtracted, giving their difference in milliseconds.
+That’s because a `Date` becomes the timestamp when converted to a number.

+- Use `Date.now()` to get the current timestamp fast.

+- The method Date.parse(str) can read a date from a string.
+The string format should be: `YYYY-MM-DDTHH:mm:ss.sssZ`.

+- Note that unlike many other systems, timestamps in JavaScript are in milliseconds, not in seconds.

+- Sometimes we need more precise time measurements.
+JavaScript itself does not have a way to measure time in microseconds (1 millionth of a second), but most environments provide it.
+For instance, browser has `performance.now()` that gives the number of milliseconds from the start of page loading with microsecond precision (3 digits after the point).

+### JSON Methods

+- JSON is a data format that has its own independent standard and libraries for most programming languages.

+- JSON supports plain objects, arrays, strings, numbers, booleans, and `null`.

+- JavaScript provides methods `JSON.stringify` to serialize into JSON and `JSON.parse` to read from JSON.

+- Both methods support transformer functions for smart reading/writing.

+- If an object has `toJSON`, then it is called by `JSON.stringify`.

 ## Testing